Valley Line (Edmonton): Valley Line West (Downtown to Lewis Farms)

-An expansion to Lewis Farms, with the West Edmonton Mall en route, is in the early stages of construction as part of the 27 km Valley Line.
+An expansion to Lewis Farms, with the West Edmonton Mall en route, is under construction as part of the 27 km Valley Line.

-The option approved by Council in 2010 has the west LRT extension run from downtown along 104 Avenue and Stony Plain Road to 156 Street, then south on 156 Street to Meadowlark Health And Shopping Centre, and then west along 87 Avenue to West Edmonton Mall and beyond.
+The option approved by Council in 2010 has the west LRT extension run from downtown along 104 Avenue and Stony Plain Road to 156 Street, then south on 156 Street to Meadowlark Health & Shopping Centre, and then west along 87 Avenue to West Edmonton Mall and beyond.
 Proponents of this route cited opportunities for transit-oriented development.

 In 2016, the Valley Line West received funding through the Government of Canada’s Public Transit Infrastructure Fund (PTIF) to review the preliminary design that was completed in 2013.
 The funding covers work to determine the most appropriate project delivery method (P3, for example) and to develop a business case for construction funding.

+Preparation work, such as the relocation of underground utilities and clearing of land along the route, began in 2019.